If you’ve been looking at Treasure Island Fiji and wondering if it’s actually worth the price for a family holiday, you’re not alone.

 Staff throughout the resort are friendly and very helpful, although service can feel a little slow during peak dinner times -something common across island resorts in Fiji.

-What could be better at Treasure Island Fiji Resort
+What could be better at Treasure Island Fiji (honest downsides)

 Although the bures have been renovated, some buildings and equipment are a little outdated when compared with the bigger brand-name resorts.